 The Malaysian weather can be pretty harsh and unpredictable.
 So it’s understandable that we want the best possible wipers.

-There is no windshield wipers that could last a lifetime.
-If there is any windshield wipers that requires no replacement, no retailers would want to sell them anyway.
+There are no windshield wipers that could last a lifetime.
+If there are any windshield wipers that requires no replacement, no retailers would want to sell them anyway.

-Pro Tip: When you car is parked, lift the wipers up to prevent it from deforming by heat.
+Pro Tip: When your car is parked, lift the wipers up to prevent it from deforming by heat.

-When silicone windshield wipers were first introduced to the market, the price as compared to a rubber wipers are relatively higher.
+When silicone windshield wipers were first introduced to the market, the price as compared to rubber wipers is relatively higher.
 That is not the case today because you can easily find silicone windshield wipers from as low as RM30 onward depending on your car model.